U.S. NHTSA’s autonomous vehicle test tracking tool is light on data

 Tellingly, the AV TEST program’s launch comes as federal efforts to regulate autonomous vehicles remain stalled.
 The DOT’s recently announced Automated Vehicles 4.0 (AV 4.0) guidelines request — but don’t mandate — regular assessments of self-driving vehicle safety, and they permit those assessments to be completed by automakers themselves rather than by standards bodies.
 (Advocates for Highway and Auto Safety also criticized AV 4.0 for its vagueness.)
 And while the House of Representatives unanimously passed a bill that would create a regulatory framework for autonomous vehicles, dubbed the SELF DRIVE Act, it has yet to be taken up by the Senate.
 In fact, the Senate two years ago tabled a separate bill (the AV START Act) that made its way through committee in November 2017.

 All of this raises the question of whether the AV TEST program will be able to move the needle on autonomous car safety.
+Time will tell, but today’s rollout doesn’t instill confidence.